 March 29, 2022

 As the war in Ukraine continues to impact energy supplies, what's the future for nuclear power in Britain?
-Kirsty Gogan of TerraPraxis participates in the discussion of some of the most crucial questions we are facing today, such as—Where does this situation leave the international and UK's climate strategy and the race to Net Zero?
+Kirsty Gogan of TerraPraxis participated in the discussion of some of the most crucial questions we are facing today, such as—Where does this situation leave the international and UK's climate strategy and the race to Net Zero?
 And what are the risks facing nuclear power generation?
-She says, "We have to look at any of these risks in context and right now the reality is that we see 7 million premature deaths per year around the world from air pollution.
+She said, "We have to look at any of these risks in context and right now the reality is that we see 7 million premature deaths per year around the world from air pollution.
 So focusing on this and cleaning up all of our fossil fuel based energy infrastructure is really an incredible opportunity not only to address the climate challenges that we face but also the public health challenges that we face."

 Nuclear Energy Agency (NEA)

 This NEA workshop explored recent experiences and the development of construction and manufacturing techniques—focusing on near-term advances in nuclear construction, while also providing some indication of more long-term improvements that could be made on the basis of design innovations.
 Finally, workshop participants examined the role of regulators as well as codes and standards organisations to facilitate a wider adoption of advanced construction and manufacturing methodologies.
 Day 2 of the workshop was opened by Kirsty Gogan, who urged the nuclear industry to lower costs substantially through programmatic learning—because nuclear energy is needed in order to reach Net Zero, and at present: "What we are looking at now is a 3-4º and we have no plan to avoid that outcome."
 Eric Ingersoll presented TerraPraxis' Repowering Coal project in the Session 3: Panel on improving constructability with small, modular and innovative nuclear designs.

 NICE Future initiative